Poeschl/Smart-Mirror/README.md

 This contains the code I use for running a Smart Mirror.
 Its basically a kiosk chromium browser running on boot.
+Also a simple REST interface allows to turn on/off the connected monitor.

 ## Install